Raw vector

 CVE-2024-12752 is a high-severity Improper Restriction of Operations within the Bounds of a Memory Buffer (CWE-119) vulnerability in Foxit Pdf Editor.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked in the top 12.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Process Injection (T1055); ranked at the 26th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2024-12752 is a memory corruption vulnerability in Foxit PDF Reader that affects the handling of AcroForms.
 The flaw stems from insufficient validation of user-supplied data, which can trigger a memory corruption condition and allow arbitrary code execution.
 It carries a CVSS 3.0 score of 7.8 and was originally reported as ZDI-CAN-25345.